lachlanA/eagle-to-kicad/README.md

 * By using the  the following **ulp's**  a consistent link from the SCH to PCB is maintained So forward and backwoods net-list annotation work's under KiCad!

+ **WARNING KiCad via's don't retain NET information from Eagle PCB, so KiCad flood fill's will not connect to them !!!**
+ **This is very import to remember as connection's to gnd OR power plains using flood fill's wont work as expected!**

 ###Installing.
 * Download the zip file, (*click on the Button to the your bottom right on this page*. **Download ZIP**) And unzip using your favorite zip program to your target directory. *OR* if your prefer git